tatsy/LightField/README.md

 ## Usage

+#### Datasets

 This viewer accepts light field images from [Stanford Light Field Archive](http://lightfield.stanford.edu/lfs.html).
-You can find the rectified datasets at this archive.
+Please download the rectified datasets at this archive.

+#### Load

-After downloading the rectified dataset and unzip the archieve, you can get several images corresponding to each camera view.
-Then, run the viewer, push the ```Load``` button, and choose the unzipped folder named ```rectified``` (you can change the folder name, but please make sure that the chosen directory contains all the downloaded images).
+Run the viewer, push the ```Load``` button, and choose the unzipped folder ```rectified``` (you can change the folder name, but please make sure that the chosen directory contains all the downloaded images).

+#### Interface

+* Focus and aperture size

-You can change the length to the focal plane and aperture size with slider interface.
-Also you can change the view point by clicking/dragging on the view.
+With the sliders in the right, you can change the focus and aperture size of the camera.

+* View point

+By clicking and dragging on the view, you can change the view point.

 ## Screen shot